 We are not a law firm.
-We are a disruptive legal collective, partnering with businesses to help them better understand and navigate legal risks.
+We are an independent, global legal consultancy.
+We collaborate with inspiring clients to help them solve problems and navigate legal risk.

-Our team of legal consultants combine the same training and expertise you would expect of a major law firm, with the flexibility and freedom to serve you better.
-This versatility enables us to give each client a single point of contact with whom they can build a close working relationship.
+Our team of consultants combine the same great training and experience you would expect of a major law firm, with the flexibility and freedom to serve you better.
+This versatility enables us to give each client a more integrated and tailored service.

 What we do

-We help clients manage routine legal matters and provide strategic advice and guidance when it comes to their most important business challenges.
+We help clients navigate complex legal issues and provide strategic advice and guidance when it comes to their most important business challenges.

-We also partner with the world's best law firms and specialist advisors, combining our shared knowledge and expertise to create tailored solutions that meet your specific business needs and commercial objectives.
+We also partner with the world's best law firms, combining our shared knowledge and expertise to create tailored solutions that meet your specific needs and commercial objectives.